Jill Ellis: San Diego Wave FC President

+Abuse allegations

+On July 3, 2024, Brittany Alvarado, a former video and creative manager for the San Diego Wave, alleged that Jill Ellis, in her capacity as club president, had engaged in "a pattern of abusive behavior."
+She claimed that Ellis had prioritized "personal gain over employee well-being, fostering an environment that enables abusive behavior."
+In response, the Wave stated that the accusations against the team and Ellis were "categorically false."
+The club also labeled Ms. Alvarado's statements as "inaccurate and defamatory" and that the club had the intention of pursuing "all legal avenues to address this matter."
+On July 29, 2024, Ellis filed a lawsuit against former Wave employee Brittany Alvarado in California Superior Court, claiming defamation and intentional interference with contractual relations.

 Personal life

-Ellis was born in Folkestone and grew up in Cowplain, a small village near Portsmouth on the southern coast of England.
+Ellis was born in Folkestone and grew up in Cowplain, a small village 11 miles north of Portsmouth on the southern coast of England.
 She was a supporter of Manchester United, and attended Padnell Junior School and Cowplain School.
-Naturally athletic, she ran track and field, and played field hockey and netball, but did not play organized soccer as it was considered "unladylike" in 1970s Britain.
+Naturally athletic, she ran track and field, and played field hockey and netball, but did not play organised football as it was considered "unladylike" in 1970s Britain.
 She would, however, tag along with her brother Paul and play with the boys whenever they needed an extra player.

-Her father, John Ellis, a former Royal Marines commando, was a longtime soccer ambassador for the British government, assigned to help create soccer programs worldwide, including in Trinidad and Tobago and in Singapore.
+Her father, John Ellis, a former Royal Marines commando, was a longtime football ambassador for the British government, assigned to help create football programs worldwide, including in Trinidad and Tobago and in Singapore.
+He also served as an assistant coach for the U.S. women's national team in 2000 and 2001.
 In 1981, the Ellis family moved to Northern Virginia, where he founded Soccer Academy in Manassas.

-Her brother Paul also became a soccer coach, coaching area high school teams and serving as an assistant coach at George Mason before taking a full-time position at Soccer Academy Inc.
+Her brother Paul also became a football coach, coaching area high school teams and serving as an assistant coach at George Mason before taking a full-time position at Soccer Academy Inc.

 Ellis earned a Bachelor of Arts degree in English Literature and Composition at the College of William and Mary in 1988.
 She was awarded an honorary Doctor of Humane Letters degree in 2016, and was inducted into Omicron Delta Kappa as an alumni member at the College of William and Mary in 2019.
 She also did work towards a master's degree in technical writing at North Carolina State University.
 Her mother Margaret "was horrified", on learning of her plan to give up her lucrative job as a technical writer at Northern Telecom to work as an assistant coach with subsistence pay, while John advised her to "do something substantial" instead.

 Ellis lives in Palmetto Bay, Florida, a suburb of Miami, with her wife Betsy Stephenson, whom she married in 2013, and their adopted daughter Lily Stephenson-Ellis.
 Ellis, along with her parents and brother, are naturalized American citizens.

+In 2022, Ellis was an honoree by the Carnegie Corporation of New York's Great Immigrant Award.